gabrielrussell/emv/README.md

 4. After you save and exit the editor, analyze the changes

 5. Perform the rename operations to match your edited list

+# USAGE

+If you want to bail out half way through editing the file list, you can do one of two things:

+1. If you haven\'t saved your work, you can quit without saving.
+If the file is unchanged nothing will happen.

+2. If you have saved, but need to abandon your work nonetheless, you can simply delete all of the lines of the file and then save and quit.
+Because **emv** will only ever attempt to do any renames if the edited file has the same number of entries as it started out having, deleting all of the lines should guarantee that nothing will happen.

 # ARGUMENTS